-Elphinstone is a village in the Municipality of Yellowhead, and is located along Highway 45, approximately 30 kilometres west of its junction with Highway No. 10.
+Elphinstone is a village in the Rural Municipality of Yellowhead, and is located along Highway 45, approximately 30 kilometres west of its junction with Highway No. 10.
 It was named after Lord Elphinstone who was a director of the Canada North-West Land Company (CNWLC), a British-Canadian syndicate, incorporated as a British company in 1882 to which the Canadian Pacific Railway (CPR) sold 2,000,000 hectares of lands, mostly along its main rail line.
 The purpose of CNWLC was to serve as agents for the buying and selling of that property for farm and town-sites, and to assist in their developments.
 The syndicate eventually went into liquidation and ended up as a Canadian company in 1982, known as Canada Northwest Energy, located in Calgary, Alberta.

 According to the New York Times, published 15 August 1883, Lord Elphinstone, President of CNWLC, along with The Prince of Hohenlohe, of Germany, and the Earl of Latham, arrived in Montreal on 14 August 1883 with the intent of purchasing lands in Canada.
 Subsequently, Lord Elphinstone acquired about 13 sections of land along the Little Saskatchewan River near the site of what became known as Elphinstone, and established a ranch there.
 His attempt at ranching was unsuccessful and he eventually returned to Scotland where he passed away in 1893.
 The land was sold to local farmers in 1894.

-In 2014, due to the research and organizational efforts of Ms. Sylvia (nee Sichewski) Dziver, a resident of Elphinstone, a commemorative site incuding a plaque, was established in his honor, at a prominent location in the village.
+In 2014, due to the research and organizational efforts of Ms. Sylvia (nee Sichewski) Dziver, a resident of Elphinstone, a commemorative site including a plaque, was established in his honor, at a prominent location in the village.

 Early Business Establishments